 The country review process may be conducted in any one of the working languages of the Mechanism that may be decided upon by the State party under review and the reviewing States parties, in accordance with paragraphs 16 and 28.

 VII.
-Funding
+Funding [and efficiency (Egypt)]

+pending discussion on location]

+[49bis(1).
+The fundamental requirements of the mechanism and its Secretariat, identified in particular in paragraphs 36 and 39[delete “identified in particular in paragraph 36 and 39” (Russia)], shall be funded from the existing [delete existing (Russia)] regular budget resources of the United Nations.
+(Russia)] that are allocated to the Conference of the Parties and its Working Groups.
+[Italy]

+[49bis(2).
+The Secretariat may request voluntary contributions to provide for the expenses of [additional functions of (Iran)] the review mechanism.](United States)[in line with the rules and procedures of the United Nations](United Kingdom and Japan)

+[49bis(3 – replace 1 and 2).
+The requirements of the mechanism and its Secretariat shall be funded from the regular budget resources of the United Nations that is allocated to the Conference of Parties and its existing Working Groups (Egypt)]

+49ter.
+Where necessary, the regular budget resources shall be complemented by extra-budgetary resources free of conditions and influences [for the requirements identified in paragraphs 35, 41 and 44, in accordance with the rules and procedures of the United Nations.
+(Russia) –then delete the rest], including voluntary contributions to be channelled through a dedicated project to be developed by the Secretariat.
+(Italy)]

-The secretariat shall [endeavour to seek voluntary contributions to provide] be responsible for providing the required translation of the working documentation into the working languages(s) of the review, as necessary for sufficient functioning.
+The secretariat shall [endeavour to seek voluntary contributions to provide] [the required translations of the working documentation into the working languages(s) of the review.
+(Italy) delete the rest] be responsible for providing the required translation of the working documentation into the working languages(s) of the review, as necessary for sufficient functioning [to be replaced by para 53 as it is (Iran)].
 PENDING FURTHER DISCUSSION

 The secretariat shall, if requested by the State party under review, endeavour to seek voluntary contributions to provide for translations into languages other than the six working languages of the Mechanism.
+PENDING FURTHER DISCUSSION [delete (Italy)]

+The secretariat shall, if requested by the State party under review, endeavour to seek voluntary contributions to provide for translation [of the country review reports into languages other than the six working languages of the mechanism.
+(Italy) delete the rest] and interpretation of the country reports into any of the other working languages of the Mechanism, as well as into languages other than the six working languages of the Mechanism.
 PENDING FURTHER DISCUSSION

-The secretariat shall, if requested by the State party under review, endeavour to seek voluntary contributions to provide for translation and interpretation of the country reports into any of the other working languages of the Mechanism, as well as into languages other than the six working languages of the Mechanism.
+[The requirements of the Mechanism and its secretariat shall be funded from the [existing] regular budget [resources] of the United Nations that is allocated to the Conference of the Parties and its working groups.
+Where necessary, the regular budget resources shall be complemented by extrabudgetary resources, including voluntary contributions free of conditions and influence [and, where appropriate, by the reallocation of existing funding]delete (Italy)].
 PENDING FURTHER DISCUSSION

-The requirements of the Mechanism and its secretariat shall be funded from the [existing] regular budget [resources] of the United Nations that is allocated to the Conference of the Parties and its working groups.
-Where necessary, the regular budget resources shall be complemented by extrabudgetary resources, including voluntary contributions free of conditions and influence [and, where appropriate, by the reallocation of existing funding].
-PENDING FURTHER DISCUSSION

 The secretariat shall be responsible for preparing a proposed biennial budget for the activities of the Mechanism.

-[In accordance with Rule 58 of its Rules of Procedure,] the Conference shall consider the budget for the Mechanism biennially.
+(Italy) the Conference shall consider the budget for the Mechanism biennially.
 The budget shall ensure the efficient, continued and impartial functioning of the Mechanism.
 PENDING FURTHER DISCUSSION

 [merging paras.
 54 and 55 into the following text: A biennial draft budget for the Mechanism activities shall be established by the Secretariat, which shall be submitted to the Conference for examination every two years.
 The budget shall be used to ensure the [sustainable] effective, continuous and impartial functioning of the Mechanism.]
-PENDING FURTHER DISCUSSION
+PENDING FURTHER DISCUSSION[delete all (Italy)]